PelionIoT/nanostack-border-router/README.md

 The application can use the file system as instructed in [Mbed OS storage documentation](https://os.mbed.com/docs/latest/reference/storage.html).
 The file system is not enabled by default due to a variety of possible configurations.

-Thread network stack is able to write and read network configuration settings to and from the file system after the feature is activated.
-Activation happens by telling the file system the root path to Nanostack.
+File system activation happens by telling the file system the root path to Nanostack.
 To set the root path, use the function:

 `ns_file_system_set_root_path(root-path)`

-After you have set the root path, Thread stack reads the configuration settings from the file system.
-Thread stack writes the configuration back to the file system after the configuration changes.
+After you have set the root path, Wi-SUN stack reads the configuration settings from the file system.
+Wi-SUN stack writes the configuration back to the file system after the configuration changes.

 ## Running the border router application